SNEB: Rocket launchers, pods

 TDA Armements SAS (a subsidiary of Thales Group) also manufactures pods for the 68mm SNEB rocket.
 Variants produced are the 12 tube Telson 12 JF for fighter aircraft, the 12 tube Telson 12 and the 22 tube Telson 22 used by the Eurocopter Tiger, the 8 tube Telson 8 designed for light helicopters and the 2 tube Telson 2 suitable for unmanned aerial vehicles and light counter-insurgency aircraft.

 The British firm Thomas French & Sons also produced a series of launchers for the SNEB, which were licensed versions of the Matra Type 155.
-These were later adapted for the Royal Navy's own post-war 2-inch rockets which replaced the SNEB due to concerns over the electrical firing system being set off by ship radars.
+These were later adapted for the Royal Navy's own post-war 2-inch RP rockets which replaced the SNEB due to concerns over the electrical firing system being set off by ship radars.